eduardogomes/wp-chatbot-boilerplate-php/README.md

     cd wp-chatbot-boilerplate-php
     ```

-5. Install Node dependencies.
-We are using [Express](http://expressjs.com/) for serving stuff, [request](https://github.com/request/request) and [request-promise](https://github.com/request/request-promise) for sending and receiving messages.
+5. Install PHP dependencies.
+We are using [Monolog](https://github.com/Seldaek/monolog) for Logging and [DovEnv](https://github.com/vlucas/phpdotenv) for configuration.

     ```
-    npm install
+    php composer.phar install
     ```

 6. Create a new Heroku instance and push the code to the cloud.
-We also set an environment variable called ```IS_HEROKU```, because this boilerplate works on any type of host but has some extra smarts for Heroku deployment.

     ```
     heroku create
-    heroku config:set IS_HEROKU=1
     git push heroku master
     ```